 - Refer Amendment C274 Part 2 and related submissions to a Planning Panel in accordance with Section 23(1) of the Planning and Environment Act 1987.

 - Authorise the Director City Planning to undertake administrative changes to Amendment C274 that do not change the intent of the amendment prior to a Panel Hearing.

-You can access a copy of the UPSC report here.
+Access a copy of the UPSC report.

 If you have any questions regarding the Panel process:

 Following the panel hearing, the independent Panel will prepare a report for consideration by Council.
 Council must make this report publically available within 28 days of receiving it.

 Council officers will review the Panel report and prepare a report for consideration by the UPSC with recommendations.
 Council does not need to accept the Panel’s recommendations and may resolve to make additional changes to the amendment.